Herrie82/org.webosinternals.saverestore/contrib/Readme.txt

 3. org.webosinternals.saverestore - ZZZ Save Restore Zip Creation
     > This files creates a ZIP file called saverestore-(timestamp).zip with a zipped up version of your entire save/restore directory [replacing (timestamp) with the actual timestamp]!
 Right now this is placed in the USB root directory (i.e /media/internal), although you can of course modify this.
 The script It is named "ZZZ Save Restore Zip creation" so that it appears at the very bottom of the save/restore installed apps list and will therefore will always be run last.

-4. com.palm.app.photos - This will ZIP up all the files in your /media/internal/DCIM/100PALM directory.
+4. com.palm.app.photos - This will ZIP up all the files in your /media/internal/DCIM/ directory.
     > This directory contains all the photos you have taken with your Camera and all the videos from your camcorder.
     > This can be used to create backups of these directories for uploading to a cloud-storage app while not near a computer
-    > Note, if the directory your files are saved differs from 100PALM (e.g. 101PALM), you will need to edit the script
+    > Note, this will save any directory under /DCIM (e.g. 100PALM, 101PALM), including any directories you may have manually added

 In order to get these files into your scripts directory, you need to do one of the following 2 things: